 Lastly, while the brand says that the recipe does not contain “artificial flavors or sugar,” it does contain artificial colors.
 There are four we could see, and they’re listed midway in the list, having more volume than the added nutrients the food contains.

-Recall Info: The Pedigree Adult Complete Nutrition dry dog food line was recalled way back in 2014 due to the possible presence of metal fragments in the bags, although no illnesses or injuries were reported.
+Recall Info: This dry dog food line was recalled way back in 2014 due to the possible presence of metal fragments in the bags, although no illnesses or injuries were reported.
 The line has not had a recall since.

 5. Ol’ Roy Complete Nutrition Roasted Chicken & Rice

-It’s billed as an inexpensive pet food due to lack of advertising and promotion, but if you look closely at the ingredients, you’ll see another reason why.
+It’s marked as an inexpensive pet food due to lack of advertising and promotion, but if you look closely at the ingredients, you’ll see another reason why.

 We’ll list the first six ingredients here: Ground Whole Grain Corn, Meat and Bone Meal, Soybean Meal, Rice Bran, Animal Fat (preserved with BHA and BHT), and Poultry By-Product Meal.
 And most of these are problematic.